FAIRmat-NFDI/nomad-distro-template/template_README.md

 > If you want to keep the image private you need to configure and use a personal access
 > token (PAT) according to the instructions in the GitHub docs [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic).
 > If you want to make the image public (recommended), you should make sure that your
-> organization settings allow public packages and after that set this package public.
+> organization settings allow public packages and make this package public after building it.
 > You can read more about this in the GitHub docs [here](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility).

 > [!TIP]